mossbanay/Psychology-3-4/Notes/U3AOS1.md

 #### Primary motor cortex

-The primary motor cortex is position towards the **back of the frontal lobe** adjacent to the parietal lobe.
+The primary motor cortex (PMC) is position towards the **back of the frontal lobe** adjacent to the parietal lobe.
 It is responsible for the communication and control of voluntary movements.

 ![Slice of the PMC](http://brainconnection.brainhq.com/wp-content/uploads/2013/03/1b.gif)